A Complete Guide To Website Footer Design

 The Benefits of A Good Website Footer

-During a usability test, UserTesting found that placing their conversion goals in the footer section helped them to increase their conversion rate by 50% over a two-week period.
+During a usability test, UserTesting found that placing their conversion goals in the footer section helped them increase their conversion rate by 50% over two weeks.
 SmartInsights also reported that they saw a near 24% growth in their sales conversion rate simply by optimizing their website footer.

 Now.
-I want to share with you a small handful of website footer designs that I found and liked a lot.
-This is to help inspire you when you create your own footer design.
-Web studio SparkBox makes use a full-width card-style interface footer design which is really simple but very attractive.
-Their footer area clearly displays contact information, navigational links, and social media profile links.
+I want to share in this guide the website footer layout that I found and liked.
+This is to help inspire you when you create your footer design.
+Web studio SparkBox uses a full-width card-style interface footer design, which is simple but very attractive.
+Their footer area displays contact information, navigational links, and social media profile links.

 Bristol Archive Record’s

 Which consists of a graphic background image of the Clifton Suspension Bridge.
-Their footer section provides three widget areas with links to important pages, copyright info, and authority logo’s to website and profiles they use.
-Great, I really think that’s enough inspiration for you.
-Now, let’s look at 16 things to consider including in your footer design.
+Their footer section provides three widget areas with links to important pages, copyright info, and authority logos for the websites and profiles they use.
+Great, that’s enough inspiration for you.
+Let’s look at 16 things to consider including in your footer design.
 Let’s start with what I believe to be the essential items:

-Website footer is another one that I liked the look of.
-Their footer design consists of contact information, navigational links, and a simple but attractive email contact form.
+The website footer is another one that I liked the look of.
+Their footer design includes contact information, navigational links, and a simple but attractive email contact form.

-Beautiful footer area is made up of a pre footer area for showing off their testimonials from reputable brands, and a main footer area that contains all of the important navigational links to other pages on their site.
+The beautiful footer area comprises a pre-footer area for showing off testimonials from reputable brands and a main footer area that contains all of the essential navigational links to other pages on their site.

-Website footer displays a pre footer section with a conversion goal (getting people to signup for a service trial), followed by a main footer area with a list of recently published blog articles, navigational links, conversion links and links to help and support pages, privacy and policy pages.
+The website footer displays a pre-footer section with a conversion goal (getting people to signup for a service trial), followed by a main footer area with a list of recently published blog articles, navigational links, conversion links, and links to help and support pages, privacy and policy pages.

 Copyright info – Make it clear that the content of your website is protected and copyrighted and that plagiarism is prohibited!
 Copyright info should ideally be placed in a sub-footer.

-Testimonials – This is optional, however, I believe it’s essential for online businesses to link to their feedback submission page or a testimonial page.
+Testimonials – This is optional; however, I believe it’s essential for online businesses to link to their feedback submission page or testimonial page.
 Assuming you have one, of course.

-Google Map – If your website is the online portal for your brick and mortar business, perhaps you run a guest house, restaurant, or local events center – Then certainly consider adding some location information to your footer.
-This could be a simple address and postcode or a local Google Map integration.
+Google Map – If your website is the online portal for your brick-and-mortar business, perhaps you run a guest house, restaurant, or local events center – Then, consider adding some location information to your footer.
+This could be a simple address, postcode, or a local Google Map integration.

-Secondary Navigation – Add links to your about page, FAQ page, and other important pages of your site that you think would provide additional assistance for your website users.
+Secondary Navigation – Add links to your About page, FAQ page, and other important site pages to assist your website users.

 Contact Info & Terms

-Contact information – As I mentioned earlier, most people tend to scroll down to the footer section to find contact information.
-It’s essential that you add yours to your footer, especially if you haven’t included a link to your contact page in the main navigation, where most websites will have theirs.
+You must add yours to your footer, especially if you still need to include a link to your contact page in the main navigation, where most websites will have theirs.
 Your contact information can be a mailing address, telephone number, and email address.

-Terms of Service – If like myself and many others, you provide a service through your website or run an e-commerce website, the last thing you want is your customers/clients to become confused about the terms of doing business with you.
-Make sure you display a link to your terms of service page clearly in your footer.
+Terms of Service – If, like myself and many others, you provide a service through your website or run an e-commerce website, the last thing you want is for your customers/clients to become confused about the terms of doing business with you.
+Ensure you display a link to your terms of service page in your footer.

 Informative Items On Footer